noahbliss/Viper4Linux/README.md

 Step 6:
   Configure the system by installing the configs.
   This will be what makes the magic work.
+  **Note: Current V4L will attempt to use the current default output sink if it cannot find the devices.conf file.
+If you prefer this fallback behavior, then simply do not have a devices.conf file in the following path.

     cd Viper4Linux
     cp -r viper4linux ~/.config